u-d-ash/Mind-Your-Wordle/README.md

 ---
 **UPD#2**
 * It's better & quicker now.
-* Will implement other algorithms and write some sims during summer
+* Will implement other algorithms and write some more sims during summer
 * An absurdle bot as well?!
+---

+PS : The .pkl file is too large to be uploaded !